-Practitioners cannot predict or guarantee what will happen after a session because this depends on the uniqueness of each person's own life force.
-People often feel energized or relaxed or both, however practitioners have absolutely no expectation of there being any right or wrong way for people to feel after a session.
+Practitioners cannot predict or guarantee what will happen after a session because this depends on the uniqueness of each person's own life.
+People may feel energised or relaxed or both, however practitioners have absolutely no expectation of there being any right or wrong way for people to feel after a session.

-You can have sessions in any circumstance or condition of your life.
-In some cases responses are immediately noticeable, while in others they are more subtle.
+Practitioners make no claims for the Technique, however it is a fact that many people who have sessions have reported an array of different benefits.
+In some cases people report changes that are immediately noticeable, while in others they are more subtle.
 They can range from general feelings of having more energy and confidence to improvements in physical, mental or emotional health, releasing of old habits or gradually letting go of past hurts.
-People often report significant changes in the way they see life and how they feel and think about themselves; in many cases they experience a growing sense of purpose and inner strength.
-It seems people may feel drawn to the Metamorphic Technique to create more of what they need in their lives, both as individuals and in the world as a whole.
+People will sometimes report significant changes in the way they feel about and think about themselves; they may even report a growing sense of purpose and inner strength.
+It seems people may be unconsciously drawn to the Metamorphic Technique and the Metamorphic Association in order to create more of what they need in their lives as individuals, and discover new ways they can be of help to the organisations and groups they are part of.
 Some people have described it like 'coming home to themselves'.

 It is entirely up to each person to determine the number and frequency of sessions received.
 Some people are happy to have just one session, while others have sessions every so often or when they feel the need.

-Anyone can learn the Metamorphic Technique.
+Metamorphic Technique is gentle, easy to learn and, since no special abilities or background is needed, it is accessible to everyone.
 The practice is very simple to learn and to use.
 Workshops are available to explore the technique or to deepen your understanding of it.
 Some want to use it just with family and friends and others wish to train to be practitioners.

 Gaston Saint-Pierre founded the Metamorphic Technique in the late 1970’s.
-He had long held a passionate interest in the question of transformation, and also had a deep awareness of why transformation could not be intentionally ‘caused’.
+He had long held a passionate interest in the question of transformation, and also had a deep curiosity about why transformation cannot, it appears, be intentionally ‘caused’.
 When he encountered the Prenatal Therapy work of Robert St. John, this proved to be the final trigger to the emergence of the practice he named the Metamorphic Technique.
 He founded the Metamorphic Association in 1979 and this became a registered educational charity in 1984.